Weary Sinner Happy For Day Off After Battling Into Shanghai Last 16 - UrduPoint

 "Tomorrow is one day off which I really need, I felt it physically today," Sinner said.

 "I had some chances in first set but couldn't use them...
-I'm very happy with how I bounced back," he added.
+I'm very happy with how I bounced back," he said.

 World number five Medvedev broke early in the first set but 36th-ranked Arnaldi kept his cool to break back in the sixth game on an unforced error from the Russian.